All About Cervicogenic Tension HeadachesBy Nigel Chua

 - Restricted cervical range of motion

-cervical joint dysfunction assessed by manual examination are
+- Upper cervical joint dysfunction assessed by manual examination.

-points (tight and sometimes sensitive knots in muscles) are usually found in the
+Trigger points (tight and sometimes sensitive knots in muscles) are usually found in the suboccipital, cervical, or shoulder musculature, which can cause headaches when manually or physically stimulated.

 - nerve blocks